Durairaj/python-web-serv/README.md

 # stock sentiment analyzer

-Playground to learn python by using
+Playground to learn python by using the application below

 Python web service consuming twitter messages about the interested stock and pushing alerts to UI